Indianapolis Colts (2-14)

 I expect the Texans to reach the playoffs again next season and clinch home-field advantage as well!

-Tags: Aaron Rodgers Baltimore Ravens Buffalo Bills Bulls On Parade Chicago Bears Detroit Lions Dirty Birds Eli Manning Featured Green Bay Packers Indianapolis Colts Jacksoville Jaguars Jay Cutler Joe Flacco Johnathan Joseph Kansas City Chiefs Mark Sanchez Matt Schaub Miami Dolphins Minnesota Vikings New England Patriots New York Giants New York Jets Super Bowl XVLI Tennessee Titans Texans Tom Brady
+Tags: Aaron Rodgers Baltimore Ravens Buffalo Bills Bulls On Parade Chicago Bears Detroit Lions Dirty Birds Eli Manning Green Bay Packers Indianapolis Colts Jacksoville Jaguars Jay Cutler Joe Flacco Johnathan Joseph Kansas City Chiefs Mark Sanchez Matt Schaub Miami Dolphins Minnesota Vikings New England Patriots New York Giants New York Jets Super Bowl XVLI Tennessee Titans Texans Tom Brady